k-bx/owlcloud/README.md

 instance ToJSON Photo
 instance FromJSON Album
 instance ToJSON Album
-instance ToText SortBy where
-    toText SortByWhoolest = "whoolest"
-    toText SortByDate = "date"
-instance FromText SortBy where
+instance FromHttpApiData SortBy where
-    fromText "whoolest" = Just SortByWhoolest
+    parseQueryParam "whoolest" = Right SortByWhoolest
-    fromText "date" = Just SortByDate
+    parseQueryParam "date" = Right SortByDate
-    fromText _ = Nothing
+    parseQueryParam x = Left ("Unknown sortby value:" <> x) instance ToHttpApiData SortBy where
+    toQueryParam SortByWhoolest = "whoolest"
+    toQueryParam SortByDate = "date"

 ```

 We capture a `sortby` param, which you will pass as `?sortby=date` at
 the end of your url.

-Here you can also see manual implementation of `FromText` type-class:
+Here you can also see manual implementation of `FromHttpApiData`
-it's used to encode/decode regular text value into your datatype.
+type-class: it's used to encode/decode url piece value into your
+datatype.

 Handlers
 --------